 - Bring your right hand to the side of the chair and inhale to sweep your left arm up overhead.

-- Take a deep breath here, then on your next exhale, reach your left hand over to the right side until you feel a good stretch in the left side body.
+- Take a deep breath here, then on your next exhale, reach your left hand over to the right side until you feel a good stretch in the left side of your body.

 - Hold for 5 breaths, then repeat on the other side.